A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Zomorod Yousefzadeh is the new kid — again.
 Her family's most recent home is California's Newport Beach, where she's going to start fresh; she's even picked a perfect new, and very American, name, Cindy.
 But in the late 1970s, with Iran making headlines in the U.S. with protests, revolution, and finally the taking of American hostages, even mood rings and puka shell necklaces can't protect Cindy from anti-Iran sentiments that are way too close to home.
 The first middle grade novel by the author of the best-selling adult memoir Funny in Farsi, this story shows middle grade leaders what it's like to bridge the gap between beloved traditions and new customs.

-When 12-year-old Lucy Callahan was struck by lightning at age eight, she developed genius math skills; she has been homeschooled ever since.
+When 12-year-old Lucy Callahan was struck by lightning at age eight, she developed genius math skills and has been homeschooled ever since.
 Now she's ready to head off to college, but before she does, her grandma insists on a different sort of test: middle school.
 Her tasks: attend for 1 year, make 1 friend, join 1 activity, and read 1 book (not another math textbook!).
-In this smart, funny, and heartfelt middle grade novel, author Stacy McAnulty helps readers see the world through Lucy's eyes — both her gift for numbers and her struggles with OCD — as she slowly comes to appreciate the value of getting outside of your comfort zone.
+In this smart, funny, and heartfelt novel, author Stacy McAnulty cleverly helps readers see the world through Lucy's point of view – both her gift for numbers and her struggles with OCD, which can lead to spiraling digits of pi taking over her brain.
 This outstanding story is an uplifting celebration of friendship, self acceptance, and, of course, math!

 Twelve-year-old Alice Alexis Queensmeadow is determined to find her missing father, who always loved her even though she is pale and almost empty of color, out of place in a vibrant world full of magic.
 When Oliver Newbanks approaches her for help, she's skeptical, especially since he usually teases her about her appearance, but he says he knows where her father is.
 Together, the pair will travel into the dangerous land of Furthermore — but nothing there is as it seems.
 Can Alive find her father... and maybe even herself?
 This lush fantasy is rich and imaginative; fans of this book will want to check out the darker companion, Whichwood.